the-turing-way/the-turing-way/book/content/remote_collaboration/checklist/checklist.md

 <details>
   <summary>Click to expand</summary>

-- [ ] Note the date and time of the meeting in your time zone and mark them correctly in your calendar
+- [ ] Note the date and time of the meeting in your time zone and mark them correctly in your calendar using custom links from the websites like [arewemeetingyet.com](https://www.timeanddate.com/worldclock/meeting.html) and [timeanddate.com](https://www.timeanddate.com/worldclock/fixedform.html).
 - [ ] Indicate that you will be participating by completing any formality put in place, like registering through a registration page, signing up on a shared document, or accepting the calendar invite
 - [ ] Check if there is any other information you need to supply as a participant, like adding or approving agenda items, filling a pre-event survey, signing up for different sessions of a longer event
 - [ ] Install software required for you to join the meeting online